cavaunpeu/willwolf.io-source/content/life/exploring-crypto.md

 To *exploit* is to dine at your favorite restaurant.
 The food is well-cooked.
 The servers are attentive.
 You'll have a great meal and you know it.

 To *explore* is to try something new.
 It's to implicitly concede that while your favorite restaurant is great, it may not be the best overall.
-Your new choice may be worse.
+Your new choice may very well end in vomit and tears.
 However, you'll never find something better unless you try.

 ## ASAPP